hamb0n-3/osinter/docs/dev/module_howto.md

-# How to Write a BBOT Module
+# How to Write a OSINTER Module

-Here we'll go over a basic example of writing a custom BBOT module.
+Here we'll go over a basic example of writing a custom OSINTER module.

 ## Create the python file

-1. Create a new `.py` file in `bbot/modules` (or in a [custom module directory](#custom-module-directory))
+1. Create a new `.py` file in `osinter/modules` (or in a [custom module directory](#custom-module-directory))
 1. At the top of the file, import `BaseModule`
 1. Declare a class that inherits from `BaseModule`
    - the class must have the same name as your file (case-insensitive)